mreel/tibo_loete/blog_posts/intermediate_phone_bending.md

 \\[11.1/5.31= 2.09 \quad | \quad 11.1/4.89= 2.27\\]

 ## Conclusion
-As rumored, the iPhone air would experience about twice the peak bending stress as the big phones, and ~x2.25 the bending stress of the base phones for an equal force applied at the center of the phone.
+As rumored, if the iPhone air has a similar internal frame, it would experience about twice the peak bending stress as the big phones, and ~x2.25 the bending stress of the base phones for an equal force applied at the center of the phone —and thus bend at half the force applied.

 ### What does this mean?
 As Dr. Drang noted, the phone size alone doesn't make a huge difference.
 However, since the thinness of the phone does make a huge difference, that extra 10% could be the difference between "bendgate is a not really a concern" and "bendgate is a big concern".